Sweta1810886/Learning-JavaScript/README.md

 # Learning JavaScript

-A beginner-friendly repository for learning and practicing the fundamentals of **JavaScript**.
+A collection of JavaScript programs and practice exercises created while learning the fundamentals of **JavaScript**.

-## 📚 Topics Covered
+## Topics Covered

+- Variables
+- Data Types
+- Operators
+- Conditional Statements
-* Loops
+- Loops

-  * `for` loops
-  * `while` loops
-  * `do...while` loops
-* Arrays

-  * Creating Arrays
-  * Accessing Elements
-  * Array Methods
+- Strings
-  * Iterating Through Arrays
+- Arrays
+- Objects

-## 🎯 Purpose
+## Projects

-This repository is dedicated to strengthening my JavaScript fundamentals through hands-on coding examples and practice exercises.
+- Text-Based Adventure Game

 ## 🛠️ Technologies Used

 * JavaScript (ES6+)

+## Purpose

+This repository is a personal learning log where I practice JavaScript concepts, solve problems, and build small projects as I continue my learning journey.

+---

+⭐ Feel free to explore the code and follow my progress.